-Yosemite Valley Lodge is a favorite choice for families and large groups.
+Yosemite Valley Lodge (also recently known as Yosemite Lodge at the Falls) is a favorite choice for families and large groups.
 The lodge is located directly across from Yosemite Falls and offers recently remodeled traditional rooms.
 Plus, a small number of popular Family Rooms and Bunk Rooms give families a little extra space.
 Yosemite Valley Lodge is a hub for activities and a convenient center for dining, shopping and other services.
 Its glass and wood architecture work in unity with the surroundings and the ample windows allow in the bright mountain sunshine while providing remarkable views.

 Spending the night at Yosemite Valley Lodge makes it easy to explore the wonders of Yosemite Valley without ever having to get in your car.
-Catch a view of Yosemite Falls on the way to get a Starbucks coffee while the day is still quiet or admire the sunset reflecting off Yosemite’s white granite on the way back from dinner at the Mountain Room.
+Catch incredible views of Yosemite Falls on the way to get a Starbucks coffee while the day is still quiet or admire the sunset reflecting off Yosemite’s white granite on the way back from dinner at the Mountain Room.

 It’s a short stroll to the base of Yosemite Falls, or to views of Half Dome, Sentinel Rock and more.
-The Merced River flows right behind the lodge offering opportunities for a relaxing stroll or a refreshing dip, although some guests will prefer to swim in the outdoor swimming pool at Yosemite Valley Lodge.
+The Merced River flows right behind this Yosemite lodge offering opportunities for a relaxing stroll or a refreshing dip.
+Guests also enjoy swimming in the outdoor swimming pool at Yosemite Valley Lodge.

 Tours of the park also leave directly from Yosemite Valley Lodge.
 In the summer, guests ride open-air trams for the 2-hour Valley Floor Tour.
 National Park Service rangers lead the tour, and it’s easy to look up and admire the soaring cliffs above when there is no roof in the way.
 In the winter, the open-air trams are traded for a warm bus.
 A Glacier Point Tour adds in a trip to Glacier Point where you can look back down into Yosemite Valley from the rim, and an all-day Grand Tour introduces you to Glacier Point and the Mariposa Grove of Giant Sequoias as well as the Yosemite Valley sights and stories.

-In the evenings, the outdoor theater at Yosemite Valley Lodge also hosts National Park Service ranger presentations.
+In the evenings, the outdoor theater at Yosemite Valley Lodge also hosts National Park Service ranger presentations, just a short and easy walk from your room.
 The talks cover a wide variety of different topics related to Yosemite, so you can learn everything you need to know about bears, the history of the park and more.

-The wide variety of dining options within the Yosemite Valley Lodge area makes it easy to find something for everyone.
+Staying at Yosemite Valley Lodge means you’ll be within close proximity to many dining options within the area making it easy to find something for everyone.

 The Mountain Room Restaurant – Savor delicious sit-down dining at The Mountain Room with a view of Yosemite Falls framed in the large windows at the far end of the restaurant.
 Feast on steaks done just the way you like them, sustainably caught seafood and delightful vegetarian options.